Sunshine Heart's employees have a wealth of experience in medical technology and heart assist therapy development and commercialization.

 Mathiesen is a certified public accountant who started his career at Deloitte & Touche, LLP, after completing a B.S in Accounting at the University of South Dakota.

-Vice President of Marketing and Sales
+Senior Vice President of Operations and Technology